-- 1. Applicant financial stability and fiscal integrity. - Quality of the management systems of the applicant, and the applicant's ability to meet prescribed management standards, including those outlined in the DOJ Grants Financial Guide. - 3.
+- 1. Applicant financial stability and fiscal integrity. - Quality of the applicant's management systems, and the applicant's ability to meet prescribed management standards, including those outlined in the DOJ Grants Financial Guide. - 3.
 Applicant's history of performance under OJP and other DOJ awards (including compliance with reporting requirements and award conditions), and awards from other federal agencies. - 4.
 Reports and findings from audits of the applicant, including audits under the Part 200 Uniform Requirements. - 5.
 Applicant's ability to comply with statutory and regulatory requirements, and to effectively implement other award requirements.